Let’s look at one of the most confusing terms in AdTech

 An example of this would be sports.

-A sports advertising network would be a vertical ad network focused on building a wide array of sports-based inventory that could then be further categorized (lacrosse, football, women’s sports) and sold to companies looking to advertise to sports fans, etc.
+A sports advertising network would be a vertical-specific ad network focused on building a wide array of sports-based inventory that could then be further categorized (lacrosse, football, women’s sports) and sold to companies looking to advertise to sports fans, etc.

-One of the most common vertical ad networks is the adult ad network.
+Perhaps one of the most common vertical ad networks is the adult ad network.

 This is a category of advertisement and supply that is generally avoided unless it is explicitly sought out.